sourcegraph/handbook/content/engineering/security/index.md

 --------------------------

-## How we pay out bounties

-When a reported vulnerability is fixed, the security team will decide upon an appropriate bounty, and follow up with the reporter.
-Here is a template you can use:

-> Thank you again for your report!
->
-> We have fixed the vulnerability you reported in the following PR: $PRLINK
-> This fix is included in the following versions of Sourcegraph: $SGVERSION
->
-> We are happy to award you a bounty of $BOUNTYVAL for reporting this.
-Please provide the following information so we can send your payment:
-> 1. Email or full mobile phone number that is associated with your [PayPal](https://www.paypal.com/) account.
-> 2. Full name (first and last)
-> 3. Country/region of residence
->
-> You [may/may not] disclose details of this vulnerability publicly [until YYYY-MM-DD].

-Note that in accordance with our goals of transparency, we should always try to allow public disclosure whenever possible.

-When the reporter gives us this information, we currently [forward this to finance](https://about.sourcegraph.com/handbook/ops/finance#getting-invoices-paid) to pay the bounty.
-If volume increases to more than a few bounties per month, we will pay the bounty by way of a PayPal account controlled by the security team manager, linked to their brex card.

-## How we Work
+## How we work

-On the security team, we work by planning, tracking, and reviewing - creating a feedback mechansim targeting our own continuous improvement based on the things we learn.
+On the security team, we work by planning, tracking, and reviewing - creating a feedback mechanism targeting our own continuous improvement based on the things we learn.

 ### Principles